twbs/bootstrap/js/tests/README.md

 ## How does Bootstrap's test suite work?

-Bootstrap uses [QUnit](https://qunitjs.com/) and [Sinon](https://sinonjs.org/).
-Each plugin has a file dedicated to its tests in `unit/<plugin-name>.js`.
+Bootstrap uses [Jasmine](https://jasmine.github.io/).
+Each plugin has a file dedicated to its tests in `src/<plugin-name>/<plugin-name>.spec.js`.

-* `unit/` contains the unit test files for each Bootstrap plugin.
-* `vendor/` contains third-party testing-related code (QUnit, jQuery and Sinon).
 * `visual/` contains "visual" tests which are run interactively in real browsers and require manual verification by humans.

 To run the unit test suite via [Karma](https://karma-runner.github.io/), run `npm run js-test`.

-To run the unit test suite via a real web browser, open `index.html` in the browser.
+To run the unit test suite via [Karma](https://karma-runner.github.io/) and debug, run `npm run js-debug`.

 ## How do I add a new unit test?

-1. Locate and open the file dedicated to the plugin which you need to add tests to (`unit/<plugin-name>.js`).
+1. Locate and open the file dedicated to the plugin which you need to add tests to (`src/<plugin-name>/<plugin-name>.spec.js`).
-2. Review the [QUnit API Documentation](https://api.qunitjs.com/) and use the existing tests as references for how to structure your new tests.
+2. Review the [Jasmine API Documentation](https://jasmine.github.io/pages/docs_home.html) and use the existing tests as references for how to structure your new tests.
 3. Write the necessary unit test(s) for the new or revised functionality.
 4. Run `npm run js-test` to see the results of your newly-added test(s).